The Day of the Hag - Photo collage.

 The Pictish-style spiral border is based upon on a similar design from the Book of Kells, as recorded by George Bain.
-I have altered the design, redrawing the connections between the spirals, to more clearly represent the continuity of the Soul as it journeys from lifetime to lifetime.
+I have altered the design, redrawing the connections between the spirals, to more clearly represent the continuity of the soul as it travels from lifetime to lifetime.

 Lloyd and Jennifer Laing, Art of the Celts (London: Thames and Hudson, 1992), pp. 9, 10, 49, 52-3, 119, 131, 171, 180, 192-3.